JuliaGtk/Gtk4.jl/examples/README.md

 - `glarea.jl` shows how to use the `GtkGLArea` widget to draw using OpenGL.

 ## Lists
-- `filteredlistview.jl` demonstrates `GtkListView` to show a huge list of strings, with a `GtkSearchEntry` to filter what's shown.
+- `listview.jl` demonstrates using `GtkListView` to show a huge list of strings.
+- `filteredlistview.jl` demonstrates `GtkListView` with a `GtkSearchEntry` to filter what's shown.
+- `sortedlistview.jl` demonstrates `GtkListView` with a `GtkDropDown` widget to control how the list is sorted.
 - `listbox.jl` demonstrates `GtkListBox` to show a huge list of strings.
-This widget is a little easier to use than `GtkListView`.
+This widget is a little easier to use than `GtkListView` but may be less performant.
-- `listview.jl` demonstrates a simple way of using `GtkListView`.

 ## Applications